yggrson/Jupyter_DA_training/README.md

-# Jupyter_DA_NumPy_training
+# Jupyter Data Analysis training
-Jupyter NoteBook for Data Analysis training
+Jupyter NoteBooks and files for Data Analysis training for RMOTR